aleshaleksey/fansys23/13-crafting-imbuing.md

 Imbuing is placing supernatural powers so deep within an object, structure or locale, that it itself becomes a source of supernatural power.
 The words written in a tome of an ancient mage could be imbued with the power to become real spells when read aloud.
 A pendant found in an forsaken manor could be imbued with the ability to curse those who wear or wield it.
 A ring bequeathed by an elemental lord of fire, may grant the rightful wearer a fraction of its creator's power.

 Alchemy is the process of using arcane knowledge to purify, synthesise or transmute raw ingredients into refined produce with special, and potentially supernatural properties.
-Often this involves infusing them with the alchemists mana, or using ingredients from beings which are intrinsically supernatural.
+Often this involves infusing them with the alchemist's mana, or using ingredients from beings which are intrinsically supernatural.
 A potion made by a spiteful witch might have the power to submerge the one who drinks it into an eternal, restless sleep, filled with endless nightmares.
 A salve made by the hermit who dwells in the hidden valley between two sacred peaks might transform the one to whom it is applied into a mythical beast, or heal the most grievous of wounds.

 Although the term "enchantment" or "magic item" can refer to any of the three processes, they are not, strictly speaking, interchangeable.
 Nevertheless the rules that govern them are similar enough to be covered jointly in the sections below.